God's Own Country (2014 film)

 God's Own Country is a 2014 Indian Malayalam-language film directed by Vasudevan Sanal.
 The film was initially titled RED (Rare Emotional Day).

 Plot synopsis

 God's Own Country is a three interwoven story.
-A taxi driver desperately seeking money for his daughter's operation, Manu travelling to Kerala to earn bail money for his wife, Asha.
-And, a public prosecutor striving to punish a rapist.
+A taxi driver (Lal) desperately seeking money for his daughter's operation, Manu Krishna (Fahadh Faasil) travelling to Kerala to earn bail money for his wife, Asha (Isha Talwar).
+And, a public prosecutor (Sreenivasan) striving to punish a rapist.